Skip to main content

 OAuth 2.0 Client Credentials Connectivity for Microsoft Bot Framework

-The Microsoft Bot Framework component authenticates using OAuth 2.0 Client Credentials associated with your Azure Bot's App Registration.
+The Microsoft Bot Framework component authenticates using OAuth 2.0 Client Credentials associated with an Azure Bot's App Registration.

-Open the Azure Bot and ensure that appropriate Channels are enabled and configured for your intended use case.
-Each will require additional configuration - Microsoft Teams, for example, will require a Teams app containing a manifest file specifying your bot's configuration with Teams.
+2. Open the Azure Bot and ensure that appropriate channels are enabled and configured for the intended use case.
+Each channel requires additional configuration - Microsoft Teams, for example, requires a Teams app containing a manifest file specifying the bot's configuration with Teams.

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works here.